rosco-m68k/rosco_m68k/code/software/adventure/README.md

 support code has been built around it to allow it to run on the rosco_m68k.

+You can find the original code here: https://github.com/jefftranter/6502/tree/master/c/adventure

 Jeff's README from the original:

 ```